aprutgers/site-test/README.md

 #### swappiness

-As a 3GB ramdisk causes more ram usage, swapping increases in the SSD, hence the swappiness config value is tuned full down:
+As a 2.5GB ramdisk causes more ram usage, swapping increases on the SSD, raising temprature and wear level, hence the swappiness config value is tuned full down:

 ```
 sudo sysctl vm.swappiness=10